Honoring the Heroes: Lapel Stony Creek Twp. Fire Territory’s Lifetime Members

 Attention Fire Departments

 For sale is a well-maintained 1994 Freightliner FL-80 / KME Pumper, located in Lapel Stony Creek Township Fire Territory, Indiana.
-This truck is available for immediate purchase.
+This vehicle is available for immediate purchase.

 Key specifications include: